 The surrounding landscape is a naturalist's dream with fantastic bird life on the lake and beautifully patterned butterflies everywhere.

-This hut has a sleeping area furnished with two double beds; living area, indoor bathroom and outdoor shower.
+For those traveling as a family, the Family Hut has a sleeping area furnished with two double beds; living area, indoor bathroom and outdoor shower.
 The Family Hut is situated closest to the restaurant.

-This is a small, romantic hut fitted with a double bed and has an indoor bathroom and outdoor shower.
+Finally, the Honeymoon Hut is a small, romantic hut fitted with a double bed and has an indoor bathroom and outdoor shower.

 Children are very welcome and families tend to love the Mudhouse.
 There are no specific facilities for children and we wouldn't recommend the retreat for very young children.

 The Mudhouse has plenty of activities, and also a yoga sala for those who would like to do yoga by themselves as there isn't an instructor.
-Meals are served either in the restaurant overlooking the lake or in-room, or a table can be set up in the location of your choice - ideal for couples seeking a romantic option.
+Meals are served either in the restaurant or in-room, or a table can be set up in the location of your choice - ideal for couples seeking a romantic option.

 Every morning at breakfast you will be asked about your activity plans for the day, all of which are included.
 You can choose from swimming, fishing, kayaking or boating on the lake, birdwatching (although this is best arranged the night before, as it involves an early start), walking to the local Paramankanda Rock Temple or exploring a local village by bicycle.
 There are also more activities available slightly further afield, but these are chargeable.